-There are several choices a photogravurist makes when printing including the color of the ink and the paper.
-There is no doubt Annan was meticulous in selecting the most accurate materials for the Hill and Adamson works – as accurate representation of the original salt prints was paramount.
-Annan’s family firm’s reputation was based on excellence in reproduction of artworks, so much so that T&R Annan was appointed in 1889 the ‘Photographers and Photographic Engravers to her Majesty in Glasgow.’
+A photogravurist makes several choices when printing, including the color of the ink and the paper.
+Annan was certainly meticulous in selecting the most accurate materials for the Hill and Adamson works, as accurate representation of the original salt prints was paramount.
+Annan’s family firm’s reputation was based on their excellent reproductions of artwork, so much so that in 1889 T&R Annan was appointed the Photographers and Photographic Engravers to her Majesty in Glasgow.

-Annan, J C, and William Buchanan.
+Annan, J. C., and William Buchanan.
 J. Craig Annan: Selected Texts and Bibliography.
 New York: G.K.
-Hall, 1994
+Hall, 1994.

-J. Craig Annan, “David Octavius Hill, R.S.A., 1802–1870,”Camera Work, no. 11 (July 1905): 17.
+Annan, J.C.
+“David Octavius Hill, R.S.A., 1802–1870,”Camera Work, no. 11 (July 1905): 17.

-Buchanan, The Art of the photographer J. Craig Annan 1864–1946
+Buchanan, The Art of the Photographer J. Craig Annan 1864–1946.

-Gernsheim, New Photo Vision, (London: Fountain Press, 1942.
-64 pp. 32 illus.)
+Gernsheim, New Photo Vision, London: Fountain Press, 1942.